GIS Developer - MA, Geography, University of Colorado, Boulder

 Matter, Energy, and Force

-at UCSB and graduated in 2020 with a double major in Geography and Physics.
-My Geography degree came with a specialization in GIS, and I wanted to further
+with a double major in Geography and Physics.
+My Geography degree came with a specialization in GIS, and I wanted to further pursue it at the highest level.
+In 2021, I was accepted into the Geography department at CU, Boulder as a

 Skills and Experience